Application Portfolio Assessment Introduction and Best Practices

 Streamlining and Optimizing Applications

-Organizations can identify opportunities for streamlining and optimizing applications through application portfolio assessment.
+Through application portfolio assessment, organizations can identify opportunities for streamlining and optimizing applications.
 By consolidating similar applications, organizations can eliminate redundancies and achieve cost savings by reducing licensing, maintenance, and support costs.

 Validating the Rationalization Process

 Application portfolio assessment provides organizations with data-driven insights that validate the rationalization process.
-Organizations can justify their rationalization efforts by assessing each application's business value, costs, and risks and gain stakeholder support for optimizing the application portfolio.
+By assessing each application's business value, costs, and risks, organizations can justify their rationalization efforts and gain stakeholder support for optimizing the application portfolio.

 How Can HOPEX Assist in Application Portfolio Assessment?

-HOPEX platform provides a range of tools and features that can assist in application portfolio assessment.
+The HOPEX platform provides various tools and features to assist in application portfolio assessment.
 Here are some ways HOPEX can help with this:

 Application Inventory: